ardalis/SoftwareQualityWorkshop2020/gildedrose/README.md

 Just for clarification, an item can never have its Quality increased above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Approval Tests

+The sample includes an Approval Test which you can use as an overall end-to-end test if you want.
+More on how it works can be found [here](https://github.com/approvals/ApprovalTests.Net).

 ## Extra Credit

 - Item categories are determined by whether they contain a given string in their name (e.g. "Aged Brie" or "Sulfuras" or "Backstage passes")